juancq/juancq.github.io/index.md

 ## Bio

 I got my PhD in Computer Science from the University of Nevada, Reno.
 After receiving my degree, I spent several years working with small law firms as a patent agent doing patent preparation and prosecution of software and hardware inventions.
 In late 2012 I started traveling the world, and in 2014 I got a lecturer position at Sunway University, Malaysia.
-I am currently visiting the research lab of Dr. Fineli Doshi-Velez in Harvard for the fall 2017 semester.
+I am currently visiting the research lab of Dr. Finale Doshi-Velez in Harvard for the fall 2017 semester.

 My research interests are in the areas of machine learning and evolutionary computation.